Vivian Naylor-Leyland

-Sir Vivyan (or Vyvian) Edward Naylor-Leyland, 3rd Baronet (1924-1987) was a British aristocrat and banker.
+Sir Vivyan (or Vyvian) Edward Naylor-Leyland, 3rd Baronet (1924–1987) was a British aristocrat and banker.

 Biography

 Early life

 Vivian Edward Naylor-Leyland was born on 5 March 1924.
-His father was Sir Albert Naylor-Leyland, 2nd Baronet (1890-1952) and his mother, Marguerite de Belabre.
+His father was Sir Albert Naylor-Leyland, 2nd Baronet (1890–1952) and his mother, Marguerite de Belabre.
 His paternal grandfather was Sir Herbert Scarisbrick Naylor-Leyland, 1st Baronet (1864–1899), who served as Member of Parliament for Colchester from 1892 to 1895 and for Southport from 1898 to 1899.
 He grew up at his paternal family residence of Nantclwyd Hall, a Grade II listed mansion in Llanelidan, Denbighshire, Wales.

-He was educated at Eton College, a private boarding school in Eton, Berkshire.
-He graduated from Christ Church, Oxford, a constituent college of the University of Oxford, and the Royal Agricultural University in Cirencester, Gloucestershire.
+He was educated at Eton College and graduated from Christ Church, Oxford and the Royal Agricultural University in Cirencester, Gloucestershire.

 Career

 He served in the Grenadier Guards of the British Army, becoming Lieutenant.

 Later, he made a fortune as a banker in Liverpool.

 On 23 September 1952 he became the 3rd Baronet Naylor-Leyland, of Hyde Park House, Albert Gate, London.
 With his inherited title came the family country seat of Nantclwyd Hall.
 At Nantclwyd, he commissioned the architect Clough Williams-Ellis (1883–1978) to add a fibreglass temple, a clock tower, a ceremonial arch, gazebos, a dovecote, and formal gardens.